tify-iiif-viewer/tify/README.md

 - `pageLabelFormat` (string, default `P : L`): Defines how page labels are displayed in the page selector and in the thumbnails view.
 The placeholder `P` is replaced by the physical page number (consecutive numbers starting at `1`) while `L` is replaced by the logical page label, which can be any string, defined by the manifest.
 - `pages` (array of 1-based integers, default `[1]`): The page(s) to display initially.
 Page numbers are physical numbers, starting at 1.
 This setting can be overridden by setting `pages` via URL query if `urlQueryKey` is set.
 - `titleAffix` (string): If set, TIFY replaces the window title with the document title from the manifest, appended by this string, e.g. ` | TIFY`.
-- `translationsDirUrl` (string): The URL of the directory where TIFY finds its translations (without trailing `/`).
+- `translationsDirUrl` (string): The URL of the directory where TIFY finds its translations, without trailing `/`.
 TIFY tries to determine this URL automatically from its `<script>` element, but if TIFY was loaded in another way, or if you want to load you own translation, this option must be set.
 - `urlQueryKey` (string, only use characters `A…Z a…z 0…9 - _ . ~`): Read parameters from the URL query and reflect any changes, using the key provided.
 This also works with multiple concurrent instances, but each instance must use a unique key.
 - `urlQueryParams` (array of strings, default `['filters', 'pages', 'panX', 'panY', 'rotation', 'view', 'zoom']`): An array of parameter keys to be stored in the URL query on change.
 Only has effect if `urlQueryKey` is set.
 - `view` (string, default empty): The initially displayed view (panel); `scan` (only has effect on mobile), `fulltext`, `thumbnails`, `toc`, `info`, or `help`.